LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 Odd ratios are ratios of odds, not probability ratios. -->

 Last, these values must be interpreted carefully.
 You will often see media reports announcing things like 'chocolate consumption will double your risk of some $*insert~ terrible~ disease*$'.
 What that means is that the percentage of cases of individuals that take chocolate (the 'risk factor') and present the outcome is twice as large as those that do not take chocolate but present the outcome.
-Yet the probabilities could be very low to start with, so such proclaimations can be very misleading (see Figure 7.2).
+Yet the probabilities could be very low to start with, so such proclamations can be very misleading (see Figure 7.2).

 <br>